-Data that is composed, transmitted, accessed, or received via the Internet must not contain considered content that could be discriminatory, offensive. obscene. threatening, harassing, intimidating, or disruptive to any employee or other person.
+Data that is composed, transmitted, accessed, or received via the Internet must not contain that could considered content be discriminatory, offensive. obscene. threatening, harassing, intimidating, or disruptive to any employee or other person.
 To ensure a virus-free environment, no files may be downloaded from the Internet without prior authorization.